 Membership of London NERC – DTPs

-Staff from Environment and Health participate in the London NERC Doctoral Training Program (DTP), a program that currently funds 70 PhD students in the natural sciences.
-The aim of the London NERC DTC is to attain new standards of excellence in environmental science research training, and deliver a transformative inter-disciplinary experience for PhD students in the heart of London.
+Staff from Environment and Health participate in the London NERC Doctoral Training Programme (DTP), a program that currently funds 70 PhD students in the natural sciences.
+The aim of the London NERC DTC is to attain new standards of excellence in environmental science research training and deliver a transformative inter-disciplinary experience for PhD students in the heart of London.
 Students are trained at 9 of the World-leading research centres, which cover a huge range of environmental science research, from those driven by contemporary environmental challenges to those exploring complex questions about the evolution of planet Earth.
 Student projects within Environment and Health are mainly in the themes of Environmental Pollution, Natural and Biological Hazards and Past Life and the Environment.
-Examples of projects offered by the theme can be found here http://london-nerc-dtp.org/phd-projects-2/

 The Queen’s Anniversary Prize for Higher and Further Education.

 Our research revealing the link between chemicals in rivers and reproductive health has won the Queen’s Anniversary Prize for Higher and Further Education.
 By uncovering a link between exposure to water pollution and sex change in male fish in UK rivers, Professor John Sumpter’s research team provided the impetus for human health research also linking chemical exposure with declining sperm counts, increased incidence of male genital abnormalities, and testicular, breast and prostate cancer in human populations.

 Find out about the exciting research we do in this area.
 Browse profiles of our experts, discover the research groups and their inspirational research activities you too could be part of.
 We’ve also made available extensive reading materials published by our academics and PhD students.